srkvatsa/Diffusion-Notes/Lecture Notes on Diffusion Models.md

 \bar\alpha_t \;=\;\prod_{s=1}^t \alpha_s.
 $$

-By Bayes’ rule on two Gaussians, the true posterior
+By Bayes' rule on two Gaussians, the true posterior
 $$q(x_{t-1}\mid x_t,x_0)$$
 is also Gaussian with
 $$